Afsana Pyar Ka

-(translation: The Tale of Love) is a 1991 Indian romantic drama film starring Aamir Khan, Neelam, Deepak Tijori, Neeta Puri in the lead roles.
-The music of the film became very much successful, especially the songs "Nazren Mili", "Tip Tip Tip Tip Baarish Shuru Ho Gayi".
+(translation: The Tale of Love) is a 1991 Indian romantic drama film starring Aamir Khan, Neelam, Deepak Tijori, and Neeta Puri in the lead roles.
+The music of the film became very successful, especially the songs "Nazren Mili", and "Tip Tip Tip Tip Baarish Shuru Ho Gayi".

 Plot

 Animosity has existed between the families of Raj and Nikita's respective fathers.
 But their children have grown up without any knowledge of this animosity.
 They meet in college, and after a few misunderstandings both fall in love with each other.
 They plan to marry, and accordingly inform their respective families of their plans.
-Both the families view this alliance with anger, and refuse to bless the young couple.
+Both the families view this alliance as unacceptable, and refuse to bless the young couple.
 Raj and Nikita have one choice - marry the person their respective families have selected for them, or elope.